The client lives a story. The advisor also lives a story. What happens as their stories inevitably converge?

 Professors Shaffer and Elkins, Legal Interviewing and Counseling (4th Ed.
 West Group 2004) introduce law students to the counselor’s role.
 They have much to say to any professional advisor who undertakes to counsel clients.
-Below I have paraphrased some of the authors’ main points in bold.
-My comments are in italics.
+Below I have paraphrased some of the authors’ main points in bold

 - Gerald Le Van

 Your client isn’t the problem.
 Your client is a person who has problems.

 This is the first fork in the road.
 Whose story is paramount: the client’s story or the advisor’s?
 Both play out concurrently.
 Which story has the higher priority?
 Which gets the advisor’s primary attention?

 Your client lives a story (adventure, journey, drama, saga).
 You are part of that story.

 Your story and your client’s stories are inevitably intertwined, at least for a time.